SumoLogic/sumologic-documentation/docs/apm/traces/get-started-transaction-tracing/opentelemetry-instrumentation/ruby-on-rails.md

 The final step is to configure the exporter host, service and application name.
 This can be done [directly in the code](https://github.com/open-telemetry/opentelemetry-ruby/tree/opentelemetry-exporter-otlp/v0.24.0/exporter/otlp#how-do-i-get-started) or by environment variables.
 In this example, the exporter will be configured by environment variables.

-* `OTEL_EXPORTER=otlp` - environment variable sets the exporter to OTLP
+* `OTEL_EXPORTER=otlp` - environment variable sets the exporter to OTLP.

-* `OTEL_EXPORTER_OTLP_ENDPOINT=http://collection-sumologic-otelagent.sumologic:4318` - environment variable configures the endpoint where telemetry data will be sent.
+* `OTEL_EXPORTER_OTLP_ENDPOINT=http://OTLP_ENDPOINT:4318` - environment variable configures the endpoint where telemetry data will be sent.

- In this example, the value of the variable points to the default Sumologic Kubernetes Collector.
-For Kubernetes environments see the [available endpoints for a direct connection](docs/apm/traces/get-started-transaction-tracing/set-up-traces-collection-for-kubernetes-environments.md).
+ This should be OpenTelemetry Collector/Agent endpoint address or [OTLP/HTTP source](/docs/send-data/hosted-collectors/http-source/otlp.md).
+For Kubernetes environments, see the [available endpoints for a direct connection](docs/apm/traces/get-started-transaction-tracing/set-up-traces-collection-for-kubernetes-environments.md).
 For other environments see [endpoints and protocols](docs/apm/traces/get-started-transaction-tracing/set-up-traces-collection-for-other-environments.md).

 * `OTEL_SERVICE_NAME=SERVICE_NAME` - configure the service name.
 Ensure the string value represents its business logic, such as "FinanceServiceCall".
 This will appear as a tracing service name in Sumo Logic.